Public Administration and Policy

 With the program based at UTSA’s Downtown Campus, the city becomes part of our classroom experience.
 Students walk to City Hall for class field trips and complete internships at a range of agencies near campus.
 The program also offers students opportunities to study and gain professional experience in Washington, DC and at the state capitol in Austin, TX.

-With a Bachelor of Public Administration degree, you will be able to develop the following skills:
+With a Bachelor of Public Administration and Policy degree, you will be able to develop the following skills:

 - Critical thinking and problem solving